syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/Alignment-Settings.md

 ---
 layout: post
 title: Alignment-Settings | WindowsForms | Syncfusion
-description:  This section gives the detailed description about customizing the alignment of CheckBoxAdv control.
+description:  This section gives the detailed description about customizing the text and CheckBox alignment of CheckBoxAdv control.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug